justinfranken/TradingStratTester/README.md

 ## Introduction

 In this project we are trying out several different trading strategies on a simulated depot using different asset classes.
 The general goal is then to see, which strategy works best on which asset class.
-We will also use a random strategie on all asset classes to see if our results differ alot from randomness.
+We will also use a random strategie on all asset classes to see if our results differ a lot from randomness.

 ## Trading strategies:

 Our trading strategies are the following:

 1. ...